Legal Protections For Used Car Buyers In Pennsylvania

 Furthermore, if the consumer is trading in a car based on an advertised trade in offer, the dealer has to disclose if the trade in offer will be reduced if the car to be traded in is not in a certain condition.

 The advertised price must also include charges that would arise before the car is delivered to the consumer.
 The dealer cannot add on charges for freight, handling, and dealer preparation after the consumer agrees to the advertised sales price.
 The consumer should note that he will bear the cost of taxes, registration, and licensing.
 Any extra charges that are not included in the cost of the car have to be spelled out in the sales contract or agreement, and the consumer must receive a copy of the agreement.

 It is considered an unfair business practice for a dealer to fail to note the condition of the car being sold as either used or new on the sales contract.
 If a car is being sold “as is,” the sales contract has to have a clear warning to the consumer buying the car that there is no warranty of any kind on the car, and that the consumer will have to pay all the expenses to repair the car.
 Without this warning, the car cannot be said to have been sold “as is.”

 As always, despite the protections the law affords used car buyers, buyers should still be careful when buying used cars and ensure that their own mechanic inspects the car before the sale is finalized, especially when buying a car “as is.”

 Contact Us for Legal Assistance

 If you bought a car from a dealer and were charged for undisclosed costs, or you later discovered the car had pre-existing damage that causes it to fail inspection, you may have a legal claim against the dealer who sold you the car.
-For more information, contact an experienced used car fraud attorney from the Philadelphia law firm of Louis S. Schwartz, Attorneys at Law.
+For more information, contact Louis S. Schwartz and his team at ConsumerLaw Pa.com.